Angela Davies

 Site-specific performance - Pen Llyn, Wales

 With themes of return and renewal, hope and regeneration, Moon Rising considers our place within and outside of time.
-Intertidal rhythms move with the body of the performer, surges of life bound by celestial influence, speaking of our shared connection to the sea through rhythms and cycles: of breath, of fertility, of the emergence of life and death.
+Intertidal rhythms move with the body of the performer, surges of life bound by celestial influence, speaking of our shared connection to the sea through rhythms and cycles: of breath, of fertility, of emergence.
 The work engages in a material and symbolic relationship with salt, which holds the power to preserve, heal and transform, present in both the body of the performer, and in the waters of the Llŷn Peninsula.

 Reflecting on the etymology of place, the work emerges from stories of the historic labour of this region – including past fishing practices in Porth Ysgaden (herring harbour), Porth Cychod (boat harbour) and salt smuggling at Ty’n Tywyn (in or on seashore).
 The continued practice of fishing for herring in the lead up to a full moon, is known locally as moon rising.